 As with social media, following your adventurer’s blog can help you feel connected with them even when you are not communicating directly and each of these methods allows you to go back and see their happy face when you might be missing them.
 At the same time, it allows you to see more of their lives and therefore know specifics to ask them about the next time you speak via Whatsapp, Skype, or email, bringing it all full circle.

-Sadly, even I, a long term pen pal and snail mail advocate, have to put old-fashion letter- and postcard-writing last.
-The reality is that this kind of communication may end up being the most precious, tangible, and best form...but it is also typically the one you should least expect.
+Sadly, most of us have to put old-fashion letter- and postcard-writing last.
+The reality is that this kind of communication may end up being the most precious, tangible, and best form…but it is also typically the one you should least expect.
 While we do have plenty of information here for travelers about the importance of sending home letters and postcards, as well as some of the basics to know when sending mail home, we recognize that it may feel a little intimidating for a first time traveler to maneuver the post office scene in a foreign country and foreign language.

-Even someone who DOES know how to do this and who has the best intentions may end up with a pile of postcards that sits in their room until they return home and hand them out as souvenirs.
-I highly recommend sending a few cards/letters (maybe even a package?
-Read our tips here!) to your loved one to encourage this kind of traditional communication but I warn you that the favor may not always be returned, at least not with the same frequency.
-Especially for the travelers who is active with all other digital forms of instant communication, this method tends to fall to the wayside.
+Even for someone who DOES know how to do this and who has the best intentions may end up with a pile of postcards that sits in their room until they return home and hand them out as souvenirs.
+While we highly recommend sending a few cards/letters (maybe even a package?
+Read our tips here!) to your loved one to encourage this kind of traditional communication, we have to warn you that the favor may not always be returned, at least not with the same frequency.
+And remember, this is especially for the travelers who is active with all other digital forms of instant communication, this method tends to fall to the wayside.